(NEW) COVID-19 Coronavirus Test – Antibody

 - High temperature – do you feel hot to touch on your back or chest?

 - A new, continuous cough – have you been coughing a lot for more than an hour, or have you had three or more coughing episodes within the past 24 hours?

 - Loss of, or change in your sense of taste or smell.

 Can I take the Antibody test at home?

-- Unfortunately not.
-The COVID-19 antibody test must be taken at one of our clinics in London.
+- The COVID-19 antibody test must be taken at one of our clinics in London.
 With the rapid test, we will be able to tell you the results within 15 minutes of you taking the test.
 For the blood test, one of our nurses will carry this out for you in the clinic.